 In this blog post, we will help you understand what it is when you should use a sperm donor with a positive CMV status or a donor with a negative CMV status, and how the status may affect you or your baby.
 Hopefully, the post will give you the information you need to make the process of finding a sperm donor as stress-free as possible.

 Cytomegalovirus (CMV) is related to the herpes virus and is a common virus that can affect anyone.
 You can get infected through body fluids such as saliva, blood, urine, sperm and breast milk.
 Most people have a positive CMV status before turning 50 and most people will get infected with CMV during their 20’s.

-If you get infected, the virus will retain in your body for life.
+If you get infected, the virus will remain in your body for life.
 Most people are not aware that they are infected because the immune system usually controls the virus and therefore, you do not have any symptoms or complications.
-This means that the virus lies dormant in the body, with little risk of reoccurring or reactivate infection.
+This means that the virus lies dormant in the body, with little risk of reoccurring or reactivated infection.
 This is known as a recurrent CMV infection.